 9) NEW DESIGN COMMUNITY AND ENVIRONMENTALLY UNSOUND: The new park design is in fact environmentally unfriendly and community unfriendly.
 It has large swaths of unshaded concrete.
 It has fields of artificial turf, which are also environmentally unfriendly and unhealthy for people who are exposed to them, especially children.
 The BBQ areas for instance, are now shady, friendly areas.
 The new ones will be slabs of concrete.
 The city’s plan is unimaginative.
 We are asking for a series of walls along the FDR, grassy berms, hills, and marshlands.
 This is what Rebuild by Design and the community designed over a period of four years and $40 million in planning.
 The city dropped that plan last fall for the current, much more expensive, drastic, and destructive plan.

-11) LOSS OF UNIQUE FEATURES: The new park offers no protection for the historic Fireboat house that houses the Lower East Side Ecology Center, a wonderful neighborhood institution.
+11) LOSS OF UNIQUE FEATURES: The new park offers no flood protection for the historic Fireboat house that houses the Lower East Side Ecology Center, a wonderful neighborhood institution.
 It demolishes the lovely and unique Seal sculpture water park where kids play all summer.
 It demolishes the historic Amphitheater where Shakespeare in the Park was founded and which is still used constantly.
 It is surrounded by magnificent shade trees on high ground that was not flooded.
 It will be replaced with a soulless, shade-free amphitheater.
 The current one is shabby and needs to be refurbished.
 But it doesn’t deserve a death sentence.
-Neither does the newly refurbished track costing $3.5 million, the magnificent promenade that was closed from 2001 to 2011 and fixed for $66 million.
+Neither does the newly refurbished track costing $3.5 million, the magnificent promenade that was closed from 2001 to 2011 and fixed for $66 million. the East Side Coastal Resiliency will demolish the Art Deco restroom facilities that are eligible for landmark status.

-12) A BETTER PLAN: The cost of the project is now $1.45 billion.
+12) A BETTER PLAN: The cost of the project is now $1.45 billion–and is already over-budget before work has really gotten going.
 What we are proposing is a reevaluation and adaptation of a forward-looking, environmentally friendly earlier plan developed with the community (mentioned above).
 It can be adapted to preserve much of the park and keep it open during construction and provide the same flood protection at a lower cost.
 With interim flood protection and NYCHA protection now being built, also mentioned above, we do not have to rush to destroy the largest park in Lower Manhattan that is vital to the mental and physical health of our neighborhood.

 –Pat Arnow with Tommy Loeb